UoP-Cyber/CyberWEST-2024/Lession3.md

 <ul>
 <li>A Social Engineering Quiz - where students can test their ability to identify an attack versus legitmate communication</li>
-<li>Design a cyber security awareness poster - identify a relevant area of awareness and design an engaging and informative poster/info-graphic</li>
+<li>Design a cyber security awareness poster - identify a relevant area of awareness and design an engaging and informative poster/info-graphic - using Canva (or similar)</li>
 </ul>

 After each quiz, there is an opportunity for the teacher to review the answers and discuss/reflect with the class.
 Point to further resources to help students wanting to learn more (30 mins).